Finext: The Successes and Challenges of a Self-Managing Company

 Finext: a unique story

-Finext's unique organization finds it origins from a management buy-out in 2011 out of Dutch IT-company Ordina.
+Finext's unique organization finds its origins in a management buy-out in 2011 out of Dutch IT company Ordina.
 However, it wasn't a typical management buy-out.
-During the buy-out 70 participants stepped in, all for a small share package.
+During the buy-out, 70 participants stepped in, all for a small share package.

 Instead, Finext is based on independent teams who enjoy major freedom.
-They themselves decide on elementary things as investments, recruiting, hiring and distribution of profits.
+They themselves decide on elementary things such as investments, recruiting, hiring, and distribution of profits.

 Finext